 - A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system, which is considered to be above average.
 The RSM Admissions Manager will ultimately decide whether a GPA is sufficient or not. - A GMAT score of at least 600.
-Students with a bachelor's degree from a Dutch research university are exempted from a GMAT test if they meet the stated GPA requirement.
-If they fail the GPA requirement they are eligible with a GMAT score of at least 600.
+Students with a bachelor's degree from a Dutch research university are exempted from a GMAT test.
 The test results must be verifiable. - 3.
 There are mandatory application and registration procedures with deadlines.
-These procedures will be timely published on the RSM website.
-Applications and registrations that do not comply with these procedures will not be processed.
+These procedures will be published in a timely manner on the RSM website.
+Applications and registrations that do not meet the requirements above will not be processed.